QualiSystems/F5-BIG-IP-Firewall-Shell-2G/README.md

 https://github.com/QualiSystems/cloudshell-standards/blob/master/Documentation/firewall_standard.md#commands

 # Downloading the Shell
-The **F5 BIG-IP Firewall 2G Shell** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The **F5 BIG-IP Firewall Shell 2G** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.